Don't know where to start? Watch our free starter videos and save lots of time and consultant fees

 You can either define the KPIs for every process in the respective SOPs themselves, and/or you can keep an overview of the KPIs in the template for the Management Review Report.

 While the standard does not require a certain number of KPIs, a common number for startups would be to have one or two KPIs per process.
 But any number higher than 0 is acceptable.
 This is also depending on the maturity of your QMS.
 The KPIs will evolve in the course of the Management Reviews and over the years.
-When you deem some metrics to yield no insights, you are well advised to change them for the upcoming term.
+When you deem some metrics to yield no insights, you are well advised to change them for the upcoming term or even throughout the year.

 In case you have no idea which KPIs you could use for your processes, here’s a list of examples: